Loading

 If you are 11-19 you can text ChatHealth on 07480 635060 for confidential advice from one of our team.

-Kooth is a free, confidential and safe way to receive online counselling, advice and emotional well-being support for 11–25 year olds.
+Kooth is a free, confidential and safe way to receive online counselling, advice and emotional well-being support for 10 to 18-year-olds.

 Norfolk Early Help and Suffolk Early Help are family support services by local councils who can give advice and information to help to devise a supportive plan alongside other services.